thephpleague/omnipay-sagepay/README.md

 $response = $request->send();

 if ($response->isSuccessful()) {
-    // Should never happen for Sage Pay Server
+    // Should never happen for Sage Pay Server, since the user will always
+    // be asked to go off-site to enter their credit card details.
 } elseif ($response->isRedirect()) {
     // Redirect to offsite payment gateway to capture the users credit card
     // details.
 Note that no address details are needed, nor are they captured.